MatanelGordon/nifi-analyzer/llm.md

 # Apache NiFi Database Schema Documentation

-This document describes the database schema for analyzing Apache NiFi processors, connections, and their properties.
+This document describes the SQLITE database schemas for analyzing Apache NiFi processors, connections, and their properties.
 Apache NiFi is a dataflow system that enables data routing, transformation, and system mediation logic.

 ## Core NiFi Concepts

 ### Processors

 A processor is the fundamental building block in NiFi that is responsible for:

 - Creating, sending, receiving, transforming, routing, splitting, merging, and processing FlowFiles
 - Each processor is designed to perform a specific task
 - Examples: GetFile, PutFile, ConvertRecord, ExecuteSQL, InvokeHTTP

 #### Advanced Processor Configuration

 - Run Duration: The amount of time a processor will run for each scheduled execution
   - Longer durations can increase throughput but may impact latency
   - Short durations provide better responsiveness but have more scheduling overhead